 Why reimagining the future of business requires some important decisions about what we keep from our past

 This is the second blog as part of a six-part series.
-Read the first blog on digital data crunch.

 Most of us are employed by companies that preceded digital business.
 Accordingly, these companies typically have both a heritage to cherish and a legacy to manage.
 This has become one of the most pressing issues of the digital age, as managing what we have inherited from the past is inextricably linked to how we reimagine and re-engineer our business for the future.